mpierne01/cryptochain/README.md

 - difficulty and nonce pass/function
 - adding dynamic difficulty and mine rate tests
 - adding dynamic difficulty and mine rate pass/function
+- adjust the difficulty in the mine block tests